- Home

 - 7 diet habits that may boost longevity

 We all want to do what we can to live a long and happy life.
-And it’s no secret that what we eat plays a role in this.
+And it’s no secret that what we eat plays a role.

-Up until fairly recently, scientists believed that lifespan was down to genetics alone – but studies have since revealed that around 75% of longevity is determined by lifestyle habits.
+Until fairly recently, scientists believed lifespan was down to genetics alone, but studies have since revealed that around 75% of longevity is determined by lifestyle habits.
 There’s currently no specific ‘longevity diet’, but research shows that certain habits can have a big impact.

 And the good news is that it’s never too late to start making changes and investing in your health.
 Research suggests that making lifestyle changes at age 60 has the potential to increase lifespan by more than eight years.